 KNEADING DURING PROOFING

-This is a great video to show the stretch and fold kneading method, and the envelope fold method.
+I’ve linked some great videos here to show the stretch and fold kneading method, and the envelope fold method.
 This kind of kneading is often done in combination with proofing.
 Knead, then proof for 30 minutes, knead then proof, etc.

 - Proofing is for flavor.
 The longer the dough ferments, the better it tastes.
 So, if you hurry it up, by putting it in an unusually warm place, it’ll rise quickly, but might not have time to develop that great flavor.

 - For the first proof, dough is typically ready when it has “doubled in size”, which is a better way to tell if it’s proofed enough rather than by the time recommended.
-I couldl never really tell what doubling meant if the dough is in a bowl witha small base.
+I can’t really tell if it’s doubled when the dough is in a bowl.
 So, I started using this plastic container with straight sides, measurements and a lid.

 - I proof my dough in the microwave, after I’ve warmed it up for 30~60 seconds – EMPTY – because the house in the winter is rarely “room temperature”, i.e. 72 degrees